Semiotics: Sign elements and texts

 Sign systems often rely on basic constituents or sign elements to compose signs.
 For example, alphabetic writing systems use letters as sign elements to construct words, while Morse code uses dots and dashes.
-Letters are essential for differentiating word meanings, like the contrast between the words cat, rat, and hat based on their initial letter.
+Letters are essential for differentiating word meanings, like the contrast between the words cat, rat, and hat based on their initial letters.
 The basic sign elements usually do not have a meaning of their own unless combined in systematic ways.

 A text is a large sign composed of several smaller signs according to a specific code.
 Unlike basic sign elements, the units composing a text are themselves meaningful.
 The meaning of a text, called its message, depends on its components.
-However, it is usually not a mere aggregate of their isolated meanings, but shaped by their interaction and organization.
-In addition to linguistic texts, such as a novel or a mathematical formula, there are also non-linguistic texts, such as a diagram, a poster, or a musical composition consisting of several movements.
-The capacity to create and understand texts, known as textuality, is also present in some non-human animals.
+However, it is usually not a mere aggregate of their isolated meanings, but is shaped by their interaction and organization.
+In addition to linguistic texts, such as a novel or a mathematical formula, there are also nonlinguistic texts, such as a diagram, a poster, or a musical composition consisting of several movements.
+The capacity to create and understand texts, known as textuality, is present in some nonhuman animals.
 For example, honey bees perform a complex dance combining diverse features to communicate information about their environment to other bees.

 The meaning of a text can depend on and refer to other texts—a feature called intertextuality.
 Semioticians distinguish several aspects of texts.
 Paratext encompasses elements that frame or surround a text, such as titles, headings, acknowledgments, footnotes, and illustrations.
 Architext refers to the general categories to which a text belongs, such as its genre, style, medium, and authorship.
 A metatext is a text that comments on another text.
-A hypotext is a text that serves as the basis of another text, such as a novel that has a sequel or is parodied in another work.
+A hypotext is a text that serves as the basis for another text, such as a novel that has a sequel or is parodied in another work.
 In such cases, the derivative text that refers to the earlier work is the hypertext.
 (Note: The meaning of this term in semiotics differs from its usage in computing, where a hypertext is a digital document that links to other documents.)